n64decomp/mk64/docs/BUILD_WINDOWS.md

 ```
 make -j#
 ```
-Replace # with your number of CPU cores for qucker compilation.
+Replace # with your number of CPU cores for quicker compilation.